julienbechade/acf-location-field/README.md

+This field has been merged in core, please don't use this plugin anymore.
+See [ACF 4.3.0](http://www.advancedcustomfields.com/to-do#4.3.0)

-﻿Advanced Custom Fields - Location Field add-on
+﻿ACF - Location Field add-on
 ==============================================

 Adds a Location field to Advanced Custom Fields.
 This field allows you to find addresses and coordinates of a desired location.